microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 <p><img src="images/application_flow.jpg" width="500"/></p>

-The application is set up in polling mode and therefore needs to handle the USB peripheral inside the main loop.
-Interrupt mode can be selected in MCC which would simplify the application by removing the need for USB handler.
+The USB part of the application is set up in polling mode and therefore needs to handle the USB peripheral inside the main loop.
+Interrupt mode is also selectable in MCC and it simplifies the application by removing the need for USB handler.

 ### Identify Virtual Serial Port Number
-When the device is programmed it will show up as a Virtual Serial Port on the host.
-The method varies between operating systems and the most common methods are listed below.
-As MPLAB Data Visualizer is used in this example the appropriate serial ports will show up directly in the program.
+When the device is programmed, it will show up as a Virtual Serial Port on the host.
+The method varies between operating systems and the most common cases are listed below.
+As MPLAB Data Visualizer is used in this example, the appropriate serial ports will show up directly in the program.

-#### Windows
+#### Windows®
-In Windows, the easiest way to identify the port number is to go into *Device Manager* and look under *Ports (COM & LPT)*.
-The device would show up as *USB Serial Device (COM##)* where ## is the number assigned by the host.
+In Windows, the easiest way to identify the port number is to go to Device Manager>Ports (COM and LPT) to easily identify the port number..
+The device shows up as USB Serial Device (COM##), where ## is the number assigned by the host.

-Alternatively the following commands will also list the devices in terminal.
+Alternatively, the following commands will also list the devices in terminal.

 Command Prompt:
 ```